Date of Award:

 The design of a common architecture that can support multiple data-flow patterns (or contexts) embedded in complex control flow structures, in applications like multimedia processing, is particularly challenging when the target platform is a Field Programmable Gate Array (FPGA) with a heterogeneous mixture of device primitives.
 This thesis presents scheduling and mapping algorithms that use a novel area cost metric to generate resource aware context adaptable architectures.
 Results of a rigorous analysis of the methodology on multiple test cases are presented.
 Results are compared against published techniques and show an area savings and execution time savings of 46% each.

 Samala, Harikrishna, "Methodology to Derive Resource Aware Context Adaptable Architectures for Field Programmable Gate Arrays" (2009).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 484.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .